United States intervention in Yemen: 2019

 On January 1, 2019, al-Qaeda operative and 2000 USS Cole bombing accomplice Jamal al-Badawi was killed in a US precision airstrike in Ma'rib Governorate.

-On June 24, 2019, three drone attacks killed at least 5 militants in the Al Bayda, Yemen.
+On June 24, 2019, three drone attacks killed at least 5 militants in Al Bayda, Yemen.

 2020

 A U.S. airstrike on 25 January, in Al Abdiyah District, Ma'rib Governorate, led to killing an individual, whose identity is unknown.
 Another airstrike was on 27 January, which killed Abdullah Al-Adani.
 On January 29, 2020, the emir of AQAP, Qasim al-Raymi, was killed by an airstrike while traveling in a car with another senior AQAP leader, Abu Al-Baraa Al-Ibby, in the Yakla area of Wald Rabi' District, Al Bayda Governorate.
 Khalid Batarfi was named his successor a month later.

 2021

 On November 14, two suspected gunmen of al-Qaeda in the Arabian Peninsula (AQAP) and one civilian were killed in two drone strikes contested to be conducted by the U.S. in the border region between al-Bayda and Shabwa governorate.